 While an annuity can provide you with a guaranteed income for life, it's just that – for life.
 That means whether you live for another five years or another 50 you'll get your income, but the downside is that if you died after five years, your annuity provider would get to keep the rest of your pension pot (unless this was during a guarantee period or you set up Value Protection).
 On the other hand, if you lived for another 50 years, you'd probably be on to a winner as the annuity provider would be paying out money they didn't expect to.

 Income drawdown could also be an option for you thanks to the increased flexibility.
-The new rules mean that you can keep your pension invested and withdraw a certain amount from your pot each year rather than having to opt for an annuity.
+The new rules mean that you can keep your pension invested and withdraw a certain amount from your pot on a regular basis rather than having to opt for an annuity.
 The income you take will be taxed in the same way as employment income.

 Find a qualified, independent and regulated financial adviser in your area to help you make the right decisions about your financial future.
 Quickly connect to over 27,000 experts with the help of Unbiased.co.uk.
 It’s free to find and connect with financial advisers, visit their site for more information today.